aleclivinghouse/node-test-practice/README.md

 You should attempt to complete this challenge without looking at any other resources such as googling, stack-overflow, documentation or course materials.
 However, you may look at any of the files in the project including the schema in the `models.js` file and the integration tests in `test/server.test.js` and you may ask the interviewer clarifying questions at any point.

 ### 3 Lifelines

 - If you get stuck, you have 3 lifelines (like "Who Wants to Be a Millionaire")
   - 1) Online documentation - browse Express, Mongoose, Chai, Chai-Http docs
-  - 2) Interview Hint - Ask the interview for a hint
+  - 2) Interview Hint - Ask the interviewer for a hint
   - 3) Google search - one time google search including stack-overflow and docs

 ## Setup